-Cash and Cash Equivalents - Cash equivalents consist of a money market account with a high quality banking institution in El Paso, Texas.
+Cash and Cash Equivalents - Cash equivalents consist of money market accounts with a high quality banking institution in El Paso, Texas.

 Restricted Cash and Cash Equivalents - Represent amounts pledged as security for long-term financing arrangements as contractually required.
 A substantial portion of such funds are held in a money market account with a high quality banking institution in El Paso, Texas and are reported at fair value.